luckyluke007/50th-site/founders/faq.md

 ***

+#### Q: Do I need a paper ticket?
+> A: No. You do not need a paper ticket.
+We will have a list of all of our guests, and will be checking them in at the door.

+***

 #### Q: How long will the evening be?
 > A: The reception begins at 6 p.m.
 Dinner starts at 7 p.m.
 The dinner and program will end around 9:30 p.m.; dancing and stargazing will go until about 11 p.m.